 The effective portion of changes in the fair value of derivatives designated and that qualify as cash flow hedges is recorded in Accumulated other comprehensive income (loss) (also referred to as "OCI") and is subsequently reclassified into earnings in the period that the hedged forecasted transaction affects earnings.
-These transactions represent the only amounts reflected in Accumulated other comprehensive income (loss) in the consolidated statements of shareholders' equity.
-During the years ended January 31, 2014, February 1, 2013, and February 3, 2012, such derivatives were used to hedge the variable cash flows associated with existing variable-rate debt.
+During the years ended January 30, 2015, January 31, 2014, and February 1, 2013, such derivatives were used to hedge the variable cash flows associated with existing variable-rate debt.
 The ineffective portion of the change in fair value of the derivatives is recognized directly in earnings.

-As of January 31, 2014, the Company had interest rate swaps with a combined notional value of \$875 million that were designated as cash flow hedges of interest rate risk.
+As of January 30, 2015, the Company had interest rate swaps with a combined notional value of \$875 million that were designated as cash flow hedges of interest rate risk.
 Amounts reported in Accumulated other comprehensive income (loss) related to derivatives will be reclassified to interest expense as interest payments are made on the Company's variable-rate debt.